2020 Triumph Street Triple RS launched at Rs 11.13 lakh

-Triumph has unveiled the new, for 2020, Street Triple RS.
-The new RS’ 765cc triple engine is, in essence, the Moto2 engine, and gets a significant increase in torque, at 79Nm at 9,350rpm, as well as more power, at 121bhp at 11,750rpm.
+The new Triumph Street Triple RS gets the same 765cc triple engine that in essence, is the Moto2 engine, and gets 2Nm of additional torque with the bike now making 79Nm at 9,350rpm, while power stays the same with 121bhp at 11,750rpm.
 And that’s not all, as Triumph claims a seven per cent reduction in rotational inertia, which, combined with the increase in torque across the rev range, delivers a notable improvement in immediacy.

 The changes to the engine also include a new exhaust cam which Triumph says is optimised for more mid-range performance, and lowered inertia on the crank shaft, clutch and balancer, together reducing engine mass.
 The silencer has also been restyled for the 2020 model, to be more sporty and compact, with a beautiful carbon fibre finisher with Triumph badge branding.
 Triumph claims the new exhaust balance pipe smoothens the torque curve for more usable torque from low down and across the entire rev range.